 So, I just started the other day, and I already feel more confident and excited that I will be able to run 3.1 miles in no time.
 Why?
 Because there is a process and I trust it.

 If you want to sell better, step back and analyze how you do what you do.
 Start learning to ask why?
 Why do you call when you call?
 Are they the right times?
 Why do you write the emails you write?
 Are they the correct emails?
 When do you prospect vs. follow up on existing pipeline opportunities?
 How do you manage open tasks?
 What tools have you/do you incorporate into your daily routine.
-Why do you use the tools you use today?
-Why are you using the current cadence that you use?
-What are the outcomes you expect from each process?
-What happens if it’s not delivering?
-How are you identifying new companies to call, or connect with?
-How do you know when to change things up, etc.?

-The best sales people build repeatable sales processes that increase their probability of being successful.
+The best salespeople build repeatable sales processes that increase their probability of being successful.
 Take inventory of your day and evaluate how you execute.
 Where is there room for improvement?
 How can you maximize your chance of success?
 What’s your Couch to 5K process?
 What things can you do, repeatedly, that will get you more opportunities, accelerate the sales cycle, increase the average deal size and more.

 The times I’m most successful is when I put a solid process in place.
 It’s when I become an expert in “how” something can be done.
 When we become experts in how to do something we increase the probability of getting it done and done well.
+When you start to have a vision of how each deal will unfold, you’ll understand the importance of sales processes.

 Start analyzing your work flows, your work processes and how you execute.
 Look to build effective, repeatable methods to do your job and then trust the process.
 Too often we underestimate the power of execution.
 It’s not enough to just do.
 We have to do it well also.